Peronism: Self-description

+Development

-Peronism gained popularity in Argentina after the failure of its government to listen and recognize the needs of its middle class.
-As president of Argentina, Hipólito Yrigoyen did not listen to the workers' pleas for better wages and better working conditions after World War I. Yrigoyen was notorious for failing to oppose Argentina’s oligarchy.
+Peronism gained popularity in Argentina after the failure of the preceding government to listen and recognize the needs of its middle class.
+The previous president Hipólito Yrigoyen neglected the workers' pleas for better wages and working conditions after World War I. Yrigoyen was notorious for failing to oppose Argentina's oligarchy.
 According to Teresa Meade in A History of Modern Latin America: 1800 to the Present, Yrigoyen failed "to establish a middle-class-based political system from 1916 to 1930 – mainly because his Radical Civic Union had neither the will nor the means to effectively oppose the dominance of the oligarchy".

-Many in power did not work to change the way things were.
-However, Juan Perón, at that time a military officer, used his experiences in Europe and his admiration for certain leaders like Mussolini to create a new political atmosphere that he felt would better the lives of citizens in Argentina.
+While previous governments maintained the power structure, Perón, originally a military officer, used his experiences in Europe and political charisma to advocate for a new political order to better the lives of ordinary Argentines.
 Unlike Yrigoyen, Perón "recognized that the industrial working class was not necessarily an impediment, and could be mobilized to serve as the basis for building a corporatist state that joined the interests of labor with those of at least a large section of the national bourgeoisie to promote a nationalist agenda".

-From the perspective of its opponents, Peronism is an authoritarian ideology.
-Perón was often compared to fascist dictators, accused of demagoguery and his policies derided as populist.
-Proclaiming himself the embodiment of nationality, Perón's government often silenced dissent by accusing opponents of being unpatriotic, especially noticeable in his second term from 1952 to 1955, where these policies were intensified as a form of control in the face of crisis.
-The corporatist character of Peronism drew attacks from socialists who accused his administration of preserving capitalist exploitation and class division.
-Conservatives rejected its modernist ideology and felt their status threatened by the ascent of the Peronist apparat.
-Liberals condemned the Perón regime's arbitrariness and dictatorial tendencies.
+Perón was yet unknown to the general public in the 1930s, but he was highly respected in the Argentinian army; he served as a military attaché between 1938 and 1940, and quickly gained a prestigious political position following the 1943 Argentine coup d'état.
+He took over the Labor Department in October 1943 and started cementing his reputation as the ally of the Argentinian trade unions, describing himself as a "labor unionist" (sindicalista) in an interview with a Chilean journalist.
+In November 1943, the national labour department was replaced by a new department for labour and welfare, which gave Perón enormous power over the economy.
+Perón presented himself as a Catholic labourist committed to the ideals of "harmony" and "distributive justice".
+His first political triumph came with the settlement with Unión Ferroviaria in December 1943, Argentina's largest railroad union.
+Perón "offered the union almost everything it had been seeking, until now in vain, during the past fifteen years", which gave him the reputation of "Argentina's Number One Worker" amongst railroad unionists.